 When lifting single bearing generators, care is needed to ensure the generator frame is kept in the horizontal plane.
 The rotor is free to move in the frame and can slide out if not correctly lifted.
-Incorrect lifting can cause serious personal injury.
+Incorrect lifting can cause serious injury to personnel.